Mike Williams Player Prop Bets for NFL Week 9 | Los Angeles vs. Philadelphia 11/7/2021

 Matchup vs. Philadelphia

-- Williams had zero receiving yards in one career matchup against the Eagles, 56.5 fewer than his receiving yards prop bet over/under for Sunday's game (56.5).
+- Williams put up zero receiving yards in his lone career matchup against the Eagles, 56.5 fewer than his over/under for Sunday's game.

-- Williams did not have a touchdown catch in that outing against the Eagles.
+- Williams did not have a touchdown catch in that contest against the Eagles.

-- The Eagles are conceding 234.6 passing yards per game this season, the NFL's sixth-ranked pass defense.
+- This week Williams will face the NFL's sixth-ranked pass defense (234.6 yards allowed per game).

-- At 1.8 passing TDs conceded per game, the Eagles defense is ranked 19th in the NFL.
+- With 14 passing TDs allowed this season, the Eagles defense is ranked 19th in the NFL.

 Recent Performances

-- In last week's game against the Patriots, Williams was targeted five times and recorded two catches for 19 yards.
+- In last week's matchup with the Patriots, Williams reeled in two passes for 19 yards while being targeted five times.

-- During his last three games, Williams has caught 12 passes for 211 yards and two touchdowns.
-He was targeted 26 times, and averaged 70.3 yards per game.
+- Williams' 26 targets have led to 12 grabs for 211 yards (70.3 per game) and two touchdowns during his last three games.

 Williams' Los Angeles Teammates